NYPL/metadata-documentation/contact/contact.md

 - Request a properly formatted Digital Collections URL
 - Ask a question or make a suggestion related to our documentation

-For issues pertaining to the Metadata Management System or any other enquiries related to metadata at NYPL, email metadata [at] nypl [dot] org
+For issues pertaining to the Metadata Management System (new user accounts, errors, training, etc.) or any other enquiries related to metadata at NYPL, email metadata [at] nypl [dot] org

-For issues pertaining to the Digital Collections website (loading, assets, searching, indexing, etc.), email digitalcollections [at] nypl [dot] org
+For issues pertaining to the Digital Collections (loading, assets, searching, indexing, etc.), email digitalcollections [at] nypl [dot] org

 ## Our Team